ZippyMagician/Transposed/README.md

 ## About
 Transposed is an esolang based around certain aspects of a mathematical matrix.
 The code is designed to appear like a matrix, and output is stored in a matrix-like fashion.
 Certain commands are similarly designed to operate on "rows" and "columns" of the output matrix.

+## Installation
+Install Transposed onto your computer using the command `npm install -g transposed`.
+You can then run transposed using `transposed "FILE"` with STDIN afterwards.
+For example: `transposed "C:/Programs/example/itr" 54 C 3`

 ## Specifications
 ```
 The program: each "command" is made up of two parts; the prefix and the suffix.
 Each command is seperated by spaces, and each row of commands is seperated by a newline.
 All rows must be the same length.